deefour/Aide/src/Validation/README.md

 #### Rule Callbacks

 There are times where more complex validation is required for a rule.
 PHP Closures can be appended to the rules.
-The current entity bound to the validator will be passed to the Closure.
+The same context is passed to each Closure rule too.

+> **Note:** Both within the `validations()` method itself and the Closure rules, `$this` can be used to access attributes or other methods on the entity instance.

 For example, to do a dns lookup against the domain used for the email address on the `User` entity above, the example could be expanded as follows